openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Scope

-This specification defines the technical mechanisms to allow relying parties to request verified claims and to enable OpenID providers to provide relying parties with verified claims ("the tools").
+This document defines the technical mechanisms to allow relying parties to request verified claims and to enable OpenID providers to provide relying parties with verified claims ("the tools").

 Additional facets needed to deploy a complete solution for identity assurance, such as legal aspects (including liability), trust frameworks, or commercial agreements are out of scope.
-It is up to the particular deployment to complement the technical solution based on this specification with the respective definitions ("the rules").
+It is up to the particular deployment to complement the technical solution based on this document with the respective definitions ("the rules").

 Note: Although such aspects are out of scope, the aim of the specification is to enable implementations of the technical mechanism to be flexible enough to fulfill different legal and commercial requirements in jurisdictions around the world.
-Consequently, such requirements will be discussed in this specification as examples.
+Consequently, such requirements will be discussed in this document as examples.

 # Normative references